Qt HTTP Server

 Runtime logging can be configured as described here.

-When security is needed and you have Qt compiled with support for TLS, you can bind QAbstractHttpServer and its subclasses to a QSslServer object, providing Transport Layer Security handling, turning it into an HTTPS server.
+You can add HTTPS support as a basic security measure, though.
+If Qt is compiled with support for TLS, you can bind QAbstractHttpServer and its subclasses to a QSslServer object, providing Transport Layer Security handling.
 This can also be achieved by calling the QAbstractHttpServer::sslSetup() function before calling listen().

 Using a Qt module requires linking against the module library, either directly or through other dependencies.
 Several build tools have dedicated support for this, including CMake and qmake.